 Painkiller withdrawal can be extremely uncomfortable; fortunately, it’s a temporary experience.
 But how long do withdrawal symptoms from painkillers last, and is there anything an addiction treatment center can do to help?
-This article will answer the question, “How long does painkiller withdrawal last?” and help you understand why painkillers cause withdrawal.
-Starting an opiate addiction treatment center program is the best course to get sober if you’re struggling with painkiller use.
+This article will explain how long painkiller withdrawal lasts and help you understand why painkillers cause withdrawal.
+Starting an opiate addiction treatment center program is the best course to get sober if you struggle with painkiller use.

 Why Painkillers Cause Withdrawal Symptoms